JGriffiths47/MS1-GowerClimbingHut/README.md

 - [Bootstrap](https://getbootstrap.com/) - for including image carousels in accommodation.html.
 - [Google Maps](https://www.google.com/maps/) - for including an embedded map in the footer.
 - [Bitly](https://bitly.com/) - to shorten the URL for the embedded GoogleMaps in the footer.
+- [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - to visually analyse and temporarily edit code that was still in progress.
+- [Colormind](http://colormind.io/) - to help in choosing a colour palette for the project.
+- HTML Validator
+- CSS Validator

 ***